-Benchmark portfolio A set of financial instruments in each reserve currency taken in appropriate percentage.
-Benchmark portfolios reflect the target distribution of Bank of Russia assets in each foreign currency.
+Benchmark portfolio A set of financial instruments in each reserve currency taken in appropriate percentage Benchmark portfolios reflect the target distribution of Bank of Russia assets in each foreign currency.
 Central bank key rate A rate set by a central bank to impact interest rates in the economy.
 Usually, a change to the key rate is a major monetary policy tool.
 Examples of key rates used by the leading central banks include: US Federal Reserve System (Fed) - A target for an interest rate at which depository institutions lend reserve balances to other depository institutions overnight; European Central Bank (ECB) - A minimum rate at ECB repo auctions; Bank of England - An interest rate on commercial bank reserves deposited with the Bank of England; Bank of Canada - A target for an interbank loan rate; Reserve Bank of Australia - A target for an interbank loan rate; Bank of Japan (BoJ) - BoJ is targeting an annual amount of asset purchases (since 2013), the level of 10-year JGB yields (since 2016) and is applying a negative interest rate to the reserves of financial institutions held in BoJ accounts (since 2016).
 Credit rating A rating agency's assessment of the creditworthiness of a borrower and its ability to fulfill its financial obligations.
 Currency swap An agreement pursuant to which counterparties exchange payments in different currencies.
 The Bank of Russia enters into currency swap operations in order to supply Russian credit institutions with ruble funds using foreign currency funds as collateral.
-Duration A measure of the relative sensitivity of the value of a fixed-income instrument or a class of instruments to changes in the corresponding interest rates by one percentage point.
-Government funds The Reserve Fund and the National Wealth Fund of the Russian Federation including their foreign currency deposits with the Bank of Russia (in US dollars, euros and pounds sterling).
-Quantitative and qualitative easir (QQE) Repo (reverse repo) transactions Securities sale (purchase) transactions with an obligation of their repurchase (resale) at future date at a stated price.
+Duration A measure of the relative sensitivity of the value of a fixed-income instrument or a class of instruments to changes in the corresponding interest rates by one percentage point Government funds The Reserve Fund and the National Wealth Fund of the Russian Federation including their foreign currency deposits with the Bank of Russia (in US dollars, euros and pounds sterling).
+From 1 January 2018, the Reserve Fund has been discontinued.
+Quantitative and qualitative easing (QQE) A monetary policy used by central banks to stimulate the economy.
+To carry our quantitative easing, a central bank purchases government securities or other securities from the market or provides funds collateralised by financial assets in order to increase money supply.
+Qualitative easing refers to the shift in the composition of assets or the central bank's balance sheet to less liquid and more risky assets, given the overal balance of the central bank does not change.
+Repo (reverse repo) transactions Securities sale (purchase) transactions with an obligation of their repurchase (resale) at future date at a stated price.
 These are mainly executed to borrow money and to simultaneously place corresponding amounts of money at higher interest rates.
-Return on Bank of Russia foreign exchange assets SDR (Special Drawing Rights) An international reserve asset created by the IMF to supplement the existing official reserves of member countries.
+Return on Bank of Russia foreign exchange assets The holding period return is calculated using chain index based on a daily return.
+Daily return on a single-currency portfolio is calculated as the ratio of aggregate (realised and unrealised) returns on the portfolio to its market value as of the end of the previous day.
+SDR (Special Drawing Rights) An international reserve asset created by the IMF to supplement the existing official reserves of member countries.
 It is a potential claim on the freely usable currencies of IMF members.
-The SDR rate is determined based on the dollar value of a five-currency basket made up of the US dollar, euro, yen, pound sterling and yuan.
+The SDR rate is determined based on the dollar value of a five-currency basket made up of the US dollar, euro, yen, pound sterling and yuan (from 1 October 2016).